How to Add Borders with CSS

 Goes Here

-You can also add multiple borders so the page looks like it's within a frame as in the image on the right.
-You need a container and then 2 borders with varying padding or margin widths.
-Notice the outer border allows the page to be centered within the broswer screen.
+page with a triple border You can also add multiple borders so the web page looks like it's within a frame as in the image on the right.
+You need a container and then two borders with varying padding or margin widths.
+Only the outer border has a setting for the margin that allows the page to be centered within the broswer screen.
+The other borders don't need the margin set.
 Play with the widths or colors to make it fit your color scheme.
-You can see the page frame on Millcreek Construction.Here is the css:

 #container {width:825px;